Disappointed about your baby’s gender (and feeling guilty)? Learn how to manage gender disappointment during your pregnancy with these tips.

-That was what I was hoping this pregnancy would reveal.
+That was what I was hoping my second pregnancy would reveal.
 I already had a boy and thought it’d be awesome for him to have a little sister.
-I wished so much that the sonogram would reveal that one of the twins would be a girl.
+I wished so much that the sonogram would reveal that one of the twins would be a baby girl.

-And when they were both boys, I ended up dealing with gender disappointment I didn’t know I’d feel.
+But when I learned that they were both boys, I ended up dealing with gender disappointment I didn’t know I’d feel.

-Gender disappointment isn’t as strange as you might think.
-I know so many people who really wanted one gender but got the other.
-Others who pursued crazy ways to conceive a preferred gender, and still others who’ve had to adjust to their new reality.
+Feelings of gender disappointment isn’t as strange as you might think.
+I know so many people who wanted one gender but got the other.
+Others pursued crazy ways to conceive a preferred gender and still others who’ve had to adjust to their new reality.

-It’s common for people feel some gender disappointment to varying degrees.
-Unfortunately, we don’t always acknowledge our emotions, or we feel guilty about them.
+It’s common for people to feel some gender disappointment to varying degrees.
+Unfortunately, we don’t always acknowledge this feeling of sadness.

 We tell ourselves to get over it.
-That at least the baby is healthy, or that we shouldn’t complain when other people struggle to have even one child.
+That at least you have a healthy baby, or that we shouldn’t complain, especially when other people struggle to conceive.

 Dealing with gender disappointment during your pregnancy